stefanspringer1/SwiftWorkflow/README.md

 }
 ```

-You then might add `"module1:myOther_step"` to the set of texts in the argument `dispenseWith` when initializing an `Execution` in order to prevent `myOther_step`  from being executed at this point.
-(It is recommended to add the module name as a prefix.)
+So with `execution.optional(named: ...) { ... }` you define a part that does not run in the normal case but can be activated, and with `execution.dispensable(named: ...) { ... }` you define a part that runs in the normal case but can be deactivated.
+It is recommended to add the module name to the part name as a prefix in both cases.

 If your function contains `async` code (i.e. `await` is being used in the calls), use `execution.async.effectuate` instead of `execution.effectuate` or `execution.async.force` instead of `execution.force` (a step might also be an `async` function).